 Barbados celebrates its diversity in people and culture.
 The Barbadian population is a diverse mix of individuals, the majority of whom are of African descent.

 However, the island is made up of a melting pot of people who are also of mixed race, Caucasian or European ancestry, East Indian, Oriental, and Middle Eastern.

 Barbados is now a thriving tourist hub of people visiting daily from all over the world.

-Holidaymakers can enjoy breathtaking natural surroundings like white sandy beaches and turquoise waters, a consistent tropical climate, and hundreds of top quality restaurants, shops, bars and clubs right at their fingertips.
+Holidaymakers can enjoy breathtaking natural surroundings like white sandy beaches and turquoise waters, a consistently tropical climate, and hundreds of top-quality restaurants, shops, bars, and clubs right at their fingertips.

 IN our list below, you’ll find all kinds of local information about Barbados, with our many pages of facts and figures about the island.

 Barbados is a small island situated in the Caribbean above South America, northeast of Venezuela and north of Guyana.
 The Atlantic Ocean sits to the east of Barbados, and the Caribbean Sea to the west.

 The terrain is relatively flat in comparison to other Caribbean islands; however, there is a gentle rise to a central highland region of Barbados.

 Barbados’ history includes both African and British influences, and today’s Barbadians marry these two cultures into a combination of a vibrant, yet traditional melting pot of deep heritage and cultural tradition.